Mason Flesch

-Mason Flesch (born 18 November 1999) is a Canadian rugby union player, currently playing for the Toronto Arrows of Major League Rugby (MLR) and the Canadian national team.
+Mason Flesch (born 18 November 1999) is a Canadian rugby union player, currently playing for the Chicago Hounds of Major League Rugby (MLR) and the Canadian national team.
 His preferred position is flanker.

 Professional career

 Flesch signed for Major League Rugby side Toronto Arrows for the 2021 Major League Rugby season.
 Flesch made his debut for Canada in the 2023 Rugby World Cup Qualifiers.
+Following the folding of the Arrows after the 2023 MLR season, Flesch was selected by the Chicago Hounds in a dispersal draft.